acemod/ACE3/wiki/feature/refuel.md

 ### The engine of the fuel truck is broken.
 Why?
 While refueling, you can't move the fuel truck.
 Return the nozzle.

-### How do I replenish the ammunition supply on an ammo truck?
+### How do I replenish the fuel supply on an fuel truck?
 Please check the API description for more details.

 ### Something broke, I can't use the fuel truck / nozzle any longer.
 What to do?